 In order to provide standard training across the State of Missouri, the Office will provide a training manual for all LOEs and Individuals.
-All Representatives of the Office shall undergo 24 hours of training during their first two (2) months with the program using the training materials developed by the State LTCO Office.
+All Representatives of the Office shall undergo designation training that complies with the Administration for Community Living (ACL) standards during their first six (6) months with the program using the training materials provided by the State LTCO Office.
 The requirement to use the training manual does not preclude any local program from developing and using additional materials of its own creation.
 However, additional materials developed and used in local programs must be pre-approved for use by the State Ombudsman.

 The Ombudsman will ensure that all Representatives of the Office meet the Program training requirements under the OAA.
-All Representatives of the Office are prohibited from carrying out the duties of the Office until they have completed the required Level 1 initial sixteen (16) hours of training and the Level 1 Mentoring eight (8) hours of field training within the first two (2) months of connection to the Program.
+All Representatives of the Office are prohibited from carrying out the duties of the Office until they have completed the required designation training and 10 hours of field training within the first six (6) months of connection to the Program.

 All Representatives of the Office whether employees or volunteers will complete the Program training curriculum which follows recommendations made by the National Ombudsman Resource Center for Program training best practices.
-The curriculum will include a minimum of 24 hours of coursework and field training within their first two (2) months with the program.
+The curriculum will include a minimum of 36 hours of coursework and field training within their first six (6) months with the program.